 Configuration

-Control database connections, authentication, workers, clustering, and node roles from a single file.
+Configure database connections, authentication, workers, clustering, and node roles in forge.toml.

 The Code